Roman Catholic parish

 details of death

 In 1908 tried in Owrucz for illegal religious education to children of Pelcza village.
 Stopped by a group of young Russians in 1935 in Kamieniec Podolski.
-Hung upside down on a tree and set on fire.
+Hanged upside down on a tree and set on fire.
 Rescued and hid by local Poles in nearby Surzyńce village and next in Piąta Góra farm n.
 Kamieniec Podolski.
 In 04.1936 arrested again and transported to Kiev prison.
 According to some sources released from Kiev.
 Returned to Kamieniec Podolski and there perished in unknown circumstances.

 alt. details of death